propertyhunters/php/README.md

-# php_Html_css
+# PHP_HTML_CSS
-I developed this project by using php, html, css. to see the website visit http://localhost/realestate/properties.php
+I developed this project by using php, html, css.
+To see the website visit http://localhost/realestate/properties.php